unyon/splurty/README.md

 Open a web browser on your windows machine and go to: [http://127.0.0.1:3030](http://127.0.0.1:3030)

-If you want to return to a window where you can enter commands in this Putty window, go into it and hold CTRL+C.  This will stop your webpage from working, but allow you to enter new commands.
+If you want to return to a window where you can enter commands in this Putty window, go into the putty window and hold CTRL+C.  This will stop your webpage from working, but allow you to enter new commands.

 Additional Info